Forino, Gostivar

 Forino (Форино; Forinë) is a village in the municipality of Gostivar, North Macedonia.
 Forino's distance is 5.15 km / 3.2 mi away from the center of the municipality.

 Demographics

+Forino is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
+The village had a total of 38 Christian households 2 bachelors and 4 widows.

 As of the 2021 census, Forino had 2,809 residents with the following ethnic composition: